UniversalDependencies/docs/_fi-dep/acl-relcl.md

 ---

 A *relative clause modifier* (`acl:relcl`) marks relative clauses.
-The governor is the phrase or clause modified, most often a noun phrase but occasionally a full clause as well.
+The governor is the phrase or clause modified.
+Usually, it is a noun, but in Finnish it can also be a verb, when the dependent refers to the entire action described.
 The dependent is the main predicate of the relative clause.

 <!-- fname:relcl_NP.pdf -->
 ~~~ sdparse